FreeTAKTeam/FreeTAKServer-User-Docs/docs/Usage/Connecting_WinTAK.md

 * [Configuration `fts-official-pub.zip`](../assets/fts-official-pub.zip)

+!!! note
-Note: This reads the file, but it does not seem to update the server connections.
+    This reads the file, but it does not seem to update the server connections.